ErShubham2908/VGI_University/Readme.md

 |.container-xl | 100% | 100% | 100%| 100% | 1140px | 1320px |
 |.container-xxl | 100% | 100% | 100%| 100% | 100% | 1320px |
 |.container-fluid |  100% | 100% | 100%| 100% | 100% | 100% |

+# Bootstrap Layout (Grid - row & col)
+ - The Bootstrap grid system is a powerful and flexible layout system that allows developers to create responsive and mobile-first layouts using a series of containers, rows, and columns.
+The system is based on a 12-column layout and provides various classes to control the size and alignment of elements across different screen sizes.

+**Basics of Bootstrap Grid System**
+1. **Containers:** Containers are the fundamental building blocks of the Bootstrap grid system.
+They house the rows and columns and are required to ensure proper alignment and padding.
+There are two types of containers.
+ - .container: A fixed-width container with responsive breakpoints.
+ - .container-fluid: A full-width container that spans the entire width of the viewport.
+2. **Rows:** Rows are used to create horizontal groups of columns.
+They must be placed within a container and use the .row class.
+3. **Columns:** Columns are the building blocks of the grid system.
+They are used within rows and can be sized using classes like .col-md-6.
+Columns span a certain number of the 12 available grid columns.